-The term nootropic refers to any substance that changes your brain functioning in a way that provides a benefit.
+The term refers to any substance that changes your brain function in a way that provides a benefit.

-There are synthetic nootropics like noopept, piracetim, and phenotropil, and drugs like Ritalin and Adderall are also in the mix.
+There are synthetic nootropics like noopept, piracetam and phenotropil.
+Drugs like Ritalin and Adderall are also in the mix.

-Nootropic enthusiasts, many of whom are Silicon Valley biohackers like Bulletproof founder Dave Asprey, take various combinations of nootropics to increase their performance at work, experimenting with which tighten focus, keep them awake and alert during long meetings, or get creative juices flowing.
+Many nootropic enthusiasts are Silicon Valley biohackers, like Bulletproof founder Dave Asprey.
+They take various combinations of nootropics to increase their performance at work, experimenting to tighten focus, stay awake and alert, or get creative juices flowing.

 RELATED: What the Heck Is Biohacking?